badcrocodile/cltt/README.md

 A Command Line Interface Time Tracker.
 This is a work in progress and should not be considered stable... yet

 ### Built with
-* PHP and the wonderful Symfony Console component
+* PHP/SQLite on the wonderful Symfony Console component
-* SQLite storage
 * Carbon's PHP API extension for DateTime handling

 ### Features